HermanFlynn/RecipeShare/README.md

 ### Frontend (React App) Setup, needed if VS is not configured to run the front end.

 1.  **Navigate to the Frontend Directory:**
-    Open a new terminal or command prompt and navigate to your `frontend` directory:
+    Open a new terminal or command prompt and navigate to the `frontend` directory:
     ```bash
     cd "RecipeShare\frontend"
     ```